Resources

-Here you’ll find a selection of resources to support your school in growing the Pick of the Crop program.
+Here you’ll find a selection of resources to support your school in implementing Pick of the Crop with your students and community.

 Connecting schools with local growers, producers and farmers provides a great opportunity for students to experience all stages of ‘paddock to plate’.